499 9 2

 In cities allowing these types of leashes, there might also be a restriction of allowing your pet to roam no farther than 6-8 feet from you while using any kind of leash.
 Be sure to check your city’s leash laws before you venture out with a dangerous leash attached to your dog.

-Hennepin County MN Leash Laws
+Riverside County Leash Laws

 “But MY Dog is Well-Behaved on His Leash!”